gorda/istio.io/content/en/docs/tasks/traffic-management/egress/wildcard-egress-hosts/index.md

     <title>Wikipedia – Die freie Enzyklopädie</title>
     {{< /text >}}

-### Cleanup direct traffic to a wildcard host
+### Cleanup direct traffic to a wildcard host{#cleanup-direct-traffic-to-a-wildcard-host}

 {{< text bash >}}
 $ kubectl delete serviceentry wikipedia
 $ kubectl delete virtualservice wikipedia
 {{< /text >}}

-## Configure egress gateway traffic to a wildcard host
+## Configure egress gateway traffic to a wildcard host{#configure-egress-gateway-traffic-to-a-wildcard-host}

 The configuration for accessing a wildcard host via an egress gateway depends on whether or not the set of wildcard domains are served by a single common host.